Defenses for DUI

 In Baltrus v.
 State, 571 So.
 2d 75 (Fla.
 4th DCA 1990), the court upheld the reversal of a motion to dismiss where the defendant was found passed out and slumped over the steering wheel of his car, with the keys to the car in his hands.

 In Fieselman v.
 State, 537 So.
 2d 603 (Fla.
 3d DCA 1988), the court erred by dismissing a charge of being in actual physical control of a vehicle while under the influence, where the defendant was found lying down, asleep in the front seat of his automobile, with the engine off but with the keys in the ignition, explaining that the presence of the keys in the ignition led to the inference that the defendant could have started the automobile and have driven away at any time.

-Many of the expert witnesses that testify about the Intoxilyzer 8000 are former breath test technicians or law enforcement officers who have special training on instructing other officers on how to correctly administer the breath test.
+Many expert witnesses who testify about the Intoxilyzer 8000 are former breath test technicians or law enforcement officers with special training in instructing other officers on administering the breath test correctly.

 After obtaining any videotaped evidence of your performance on the roadside sobriety exercises, your criminal defense attorney can use expert testimony from former law enforcement officers with special training in administering and scoring field sobriety exercises to attack the mistakes made by the often less experienced DUI arresting officer.

 The attorneys at Sammis Law Firm use expert witnesses in many of our DUI cases.
 The cost of obtaining an expert to review your case so that the expert can be listed as a witness is very low.

 In many cases, just the fact that you have an expert willing to testify in your case may make it more likely that the prosecutor will offer to reduce the charges.
 If the case goes to trial, then the expert witness testimony is often crucial to obtaining a “not guilty” verdict.